-This guideline offers best practice advice on the care of pregnant women who may require a CS.
+This guideline offers best practice advice on the care of pregnant women who may require a caesarean section (CS).

 Treatment and care should take into account women's needs and preferences.
 Pregnant women should be offered evidence-based information and support to enable them to make informed decisions about their care and treatment.
 If women do not have the capacity to make decisions, healthcare professionals should follow the Department of Health's advice on consent and the code of practice that accompanies the Mental Capacity Act.
 In Wales, healthcare professionals should follow advice on consent from the Welsh Assembly Government.